Increase font size

 Decrease font size

-- The study abroad program must be one that is sponsored by UNC-Chapel Hill.
+- The study abroad program must sponsored and approved for credit by UNC-Chapel Hill.

-- Students who plan to study abroad and who expect to receive a scholarship, grant, or benefit payment while out of the country are also urged to complete a Limited Power of Attorney Agreement available in the Forms section of this site.
-This is a particularly important step if the student’s award check will be issued in the student’s name or made co-payable to both the student and UNC.
+- Students who plan to study abroad and who expect to receive a scholarship, grant, or benefit payment while out of the country are also urged to complete a Limited Power of Attorney Agreement.
+This is particularly important if the student’s award check will be issued in the student’s name or made co-payable to both the student and UNC.

 Available Aid Programs